 “Growing like a weed,” doesn’t begin to cover the pace at which my daughter has shot up.
 That 12 month tank top that fit like a dress a month ago suddenly shows the bottom of Jelly Bean’s belly like a fat man’s on Thanksgiving.
 She is 10 months old; her 12 month dress shouldn’t reveal her top thigh roll!
 All of the generous gift givers before Ellie’s birth contributed her whole wardrobe up to 9 months.
 Now that Jelly Bean doesn’t have stacks of size-up clothing sitting around and it is up to mom and dad, she has been busting out of her 6-9 month clothing like biscuits from their can.
 Poor baby!
 Needless to say, girl had to get some new (better fitting) clothing.

-Once this was accomplished (thanks to an amazing trip with Gaga to Once Upon a Child), and all drawers and the closet were cleaned out, I realized I had some extra drawer space where bigger clothing used to be stored and some closet dividers that were no longer accurate.
+Once this was accomplished (thanks to an amazing trip with Gaga to Once Upon a Child), and all drawers and the closet were cleaned out, I realized I had some extra drawer space where bigger clothing used to be stored and some closet dividers that were no longer accurate, so I could re-do these dividers or buy new closet dividers from Amazon.
 So here is Jelly Bean’s nursery reorganized to better fit our needs now that she is nearly one.
 Holy goodness, I cannot believe she is almost one!!

 On the left we still have diapers and nighties.
 This pajama section is only for gowns and separates.
 Gowns are now folded into half length-wise and then thirds horizontally.
 For the separates, shirts are folded into half each way and pants are folded into half length-wise and thirds horizontally.